intarchboard/draft-protocol-maintenance/draft-iab-protocol-maintenance.md

 A well-designed extensibility mechanism establishes clear rules for the handling of things like new messages or parameters.
-If an extension mechanism is designed and implemented correctly, the user of a new protocol feature can confidently predict the effect that feature will have on existing implementations.
+If an extension mechanism is designed and implemented correctly, new protocol features can be deployed with confidence in the understanding of the effect they have on existing implementations.

-Relying on implementations consistently applying the robustness principle is not a good strategy for extensibility.
-Using undocumented or accidental features of a protocol as the basis of an extensibility mechanism can be extremely difficult, as is demonstrated by the case study in Appendix A.3 of {{?EXT}}.
+In contrast, relying on implementations to consistently apply the robustness principle is not a good strategy for extensibility.
+Using undocumented or accidental features of a protocol as the basis of an extensibility mechanism can be extremely difficult, as is demonstrated by the case study in Appendix A.3 of
+{{?EXT}}.

 A protocol could be designed to permit a narrow set of valid inputs, or it could allow a wide range of inputs as a core feature (see for example {{HTML}}).
-Specifying and implementing a more flexible protocol is more difficult; allowing less variation is preferable in the absence of strong reasons to be flexible.
+Specifying and implementing a more flexible protocol is more difficult; allowing less variability is preferable in the absence of strong reasons to be flexible.

 # The Role of Feedback